mcunhap/gotas/README.md

     +---+     +---+     +---+     +---+
     | A | <-> | B | <-> | C | <-> | D | -> nil
     +---+     +---+     +---+     +---+

+The structure of the list is defined as follows:

 ```go
 type List[T comparable] struct {